actionhero/actionhero/wiki/core/plugins.md

 | - package.json
 {% endhighlight %}

-This structure will allow elements to be loaded into actionher (we search `/actions` for actions, etc)
+This structure will allow elements to be loaded into actionhero (we search `/actions` for actions, etc)

 The `scripts` directory is used to contain any install scripts.
 For example, imagine your plugin relies on configuration settings which are expected to be in a `api.config.myPlugin` hash.
 Write an example config file in `/config`, and then use a post-install script to copy that into the containing project's `/config` directory.
 For example: